-There hasn’t been any change in terms of the new iPad Pro 11 (2021)’s battery capacity or claimed battery life compared to 2020’s model.
-The new iPad Pro has a 28.65-watt-hour battery that Apple claims gives you 10 hours of usage of the Wi-Fi model and nine hours on the 5G model using cellular data.
+There hasn’t been any change in terms of the iPad Pro 11 (2021)’s battery capacity or claimed battery life compared to 2020’s model.
+This iPad Pro has a 28.65-watt-hour battery that Apple claims gives you 10 hours of usage of the Wi-Fi model and nine hours on the 5G model using cellular data.

 Obviously, the mileage varies depending on what tasks you’re using the iPad for.
 For example, rendering 4K videos or 3D models will definitely inflict a bigger hit on the battery than watching a movie on Netflix or browsing the web.
 With mixed usage, we were able to get eight hours from a full charge.

 We did notice the battery depleting a tad faster, especially in standby mode with the Magic Keyboard connected, which makes sense, as that accessory draws power from the iPad Pro.

-Charging speeds on the iPad Pro are 18W, which is lower than many other competing tablets in the market; however the strong battery life along with the excellent stand by time mean charging isn’t something you need to worry about much.
-Thankfully, Apple does provide a charger in the box with the iPad, which isn’t something new iPhone users can say.
+The charging speed for the iPad Pro is 18W, which is lower than many other competing tablets in the market; however, the strong battery life along with the excellent stand-by time means charging isn’t something you need to worry about much.
+Thankfully, Apple does provide a charger in the box with the iPad, which isn’t something iPhone users can say.

 Should I buy the iPad Pro 11 (2021)?